XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus-principles-and-rules.md

 If Alice can send the "same" $10 to both Charlie and Bob, the payment system ceases to be useful.
 The payment system needs a way to choose which transaction should succeed and which should fail, in such a way that all participants agree on which transaction has happened.
 Either of those two transactions is equally valid on its own.
 However, different participants in the payment system may have a different view of which transaction came first.

 Conventionally, payment systems solve the double spend problem by having a central authority track and approve transactions.
-For example, a bank decides to clear a deck based on the issuer's available balance, of which the bank is the sole custodian.
+For example, a bank decides to clear a check based on the issuer's available balance, of which the bank is the sole custodian.
 In such a system, all participants follow the central authority's decisions.

 Distributed ledger technologies, like the XRP Ledger, have no central authority.
 They must solve the double spend problem in some other way.